fgauna12/fgauna12.github.io/_posts/2020-02-21-code-promotion-with-containers.md

 hidden: false
 comments: false
 ---
-Due to the nature of containers, environments have to *pull* a given image tag from a container registry to get the new bits.
+Due to the nature of containers, to deploy changes to an environment, these environments have to *pull* a chosen image tag from a container registry.
 In other words, there's no code *pushed* to environments.
 The easy and dangerous way is to have your environments reference the *latest* tag.
 It works for POCs but in practice it can be quite dangerous.

 <!--more-->